 Dunbavin, Paul.
 The Atlantis Researches.
 Third Millennium, 1995.

 Edwards, I. E. S. Pyramids of Egypt, 3rd r.e.
 Penguin, 1991.

 Feuerbacher, Alan.
 More Evidence for the Ice Ages.
 Taken from the Web at www.geocities.com/Athens/Academy/6040/flood16htm.

 Flem-Ath, Rand and Rose.
 When the Sky Fell.
 Orion, 1996.

 Fox, Robin Lane.
 The Unauthorised Version.
 Viking Penguin, 1991.

-Galanopoulos, A. G. & Bacon, E. Atlantis, the Truth Behind The Legend.
+Galanopoulos, A. G. and Bacon, E. Atlantis, the Truth Behind the Legend.
 Nelson, 1969.